inflearn logo

 • Production DB Testing

-Pre-deployment verification in an environment identical to production
+Pre-deployment verification in the same environment as production

 The person who created this course